US plans $50B wildfire fight where forests meet civilization

 Forest Service planning documents indicate the work will focus on “hotspots” that make up only 10% of the fire-prone areas across the U.S. but account for 80% of risk to communities because of their population densities and locations.

-The recently-passed federal infrastructure bill put a down payment on the initiative — $3.2 billion over five years that Vilsack said will get work going quickly.
+The recently-passed federal infrastructure bill put a down payment on the initiative — about $3 billion over five years that Vilsack said will get work going quickly.

 Wildfire expert John Abatzoglou said lessening fire dangers on the amount of land envisioned under the administration's plan is a “lofty goal" that represents even more acreage than burned over the past 10 years across the West.
 But Abatzoglou, a University of California Merced engineering professor, said the focus on wildfire hazards closest to communities makes sense.